Vegetarian Friendly Restaurants in Paris: Montmartre

 The restaurants at the top of Montmartre are mostly touristy, but a short walk down the hill will take you to the local street of the area, rue des Abbesses (still Montmartre).
 There are a number of casual cafés along the street, Le Templier usually has better quality food and a few vegetarian/vegan dishes.
 On the fringes of Montmartre there is Brasserie Barbès, also included in the cool and casual list, which has a number of vegetarian AND vegan options.

 If you’re looking for more of a casual lunch spot then there are a few good options either in or around Montmartre (note: these are all only open for lunch).
 On at far end of rue des Abbesses as it becomes Joseph de Maistre, La Bossueis a great contemporary bakery which has more inventive lunch options and a very popular Sunday brunch.
 Right around the corner from Sacré-Coeur, the Australian brunch-style café Hardware Société always has a few veggie selections.
 On the backside of the hill is the laid back and friendly Soul Kitchen with veggie options and south of the hill in SoPi, Otium has cold press juices and healthy vegetarian bowls.

 Looking for other great suggestions for vegetarian or vegetarian friendly restaurants in Paris?
 Check out my other articles in the series below:

 Lily Heise is a Paris-based writer, originally hailing from Canada.
-She has lived in Paris for over a decade and contributes to international and local publications.
-Her work has been featured in The Huffington Post, Business Insider, CondéNastTraveler.com, Playboy, Frommer's, DK Eyewitness Guides, HiP Paris and others.
+She has lived in Paris since 2000 and contributes to international and local publications.
+Her work has been featured in The Huffington Post, Business Insider, CondéNastTraveler.com, Playboy.com, Frommer's, DK Eyewitness Guides, HiP Paris and others.